Alimobasheri/matter-js-reanimated/packages/matter-tools-reanimated/README.md

 - global.MatterReanimated: Access Matter.js modules (Bodies, World, Constraint, etc.) through `global.MatterReanimated`.

-- global.windowWidth, global.windowHeight: If you need screen dimensions, pass them from your component to these global variables before the worklet runs.
+- global.MatterReanimated.windowWidth, global.MatterReanimated.windowHeight: If you need screen dimensions, pass them from your component to these global variables before the worklet runs.
 The Demo component and examples often do this.

 No React Native Components/APIs: You cannot directly use React Native components or most React Native APIs (like StyleSheet or useState) inside a worklet because it runs on a different thread.
 Use hooks like `useDerivedMatterBody` to bridge data back to the React component tree.
 You can use `react-native-reanimated` built-in hooks like `useDerivedValue` and `useAnimatedStyle`, or `useFrameCallback` to access Matter.js from `global.MatterReanimated`.